 Kenton is a somewhat small city located in the state of Ohio.
 With a population of 7,840 people and two associated neighborhoods, Kenton is the 203rd largest community in Ohio.
 Kenton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Kenton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Kenton does not have a public transit system used by locals to get to and from work.

 In terms of college education, the citizens of Kenton rank slightly lower than the national average.
 14.43% of adults 25 and older in Kenton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.